Miserlou/Zappa/README.md

 }
 ```

+_Psst: If you're deploying a Django application with Zappa for the first time, you might want to read Edgar Roman's [Django Zapp Guide](https://edgarroman.github.io/zappa-django-guide/)._

 You can define as many stages as your like - we recommend having _dev_, _staging_, and _production_.

 Now, you're ready to deploy!